“Not that I speak in regard to need, for I have learned in whatever state I am, to be content”

 “in whatever state I am”

 Paul was going through a mighty thin time.
 No matter what circumstance Paul faced, under any contingency, he was content.
 In this case, Paul needed food, clothing, and blankets.
 Even in this dire situation, he was independent of these things to fill his sense of satisfaction.

 If we fill a bottle with coffee, we cannot fill it with milk simultaneously.
 One displaces the other.
 If we fill our lives with material things, we have no room for Jesus Christ.
 If we make riches our central goal, we cannot find satisfaction that comes from Jesus Christ.

 Circumstances do not need to determine our state of mind.

 Our state of mind can be content if we learn that our source of satisfaction is Jesus Christ.

 Have you “learned” contentment?
 Do you expect contentment to come automatically?
 This is a hard lesson to learn in life.
-It will not come if we flunk God’s school of financial set back.
+It will not come if we flunk God’s school of financial setback.
 As long as we seek security in money, we will fail.
 God wants us to learn the lesson that security in found in Jesus Christ.
 We cannot go to school to learn this lesson.
-There is no textbook that will teach us how to be content.
+No textbook will teach us how to be content.
 We learn the lesson in the hard knocks of life.

 The prevailing philosophy of our day is that the more things we have, the more life we have.
 Life is not made up of gadgets.
 Some of the most unhappy people in the world are wealthy celebrities who do not have a life.
 They are fabulously rich but miserable.
 Fame and fortune do not equate to contentment.
 If we put these things as the core of our contentment, we will never reach a sense of satisfaction.